 42. Jumping on a Trampoline

-Jumping on a trampoline is great for the refinement of certain senses, as well as body awareness.
-It's also a great energy-burning activity, which makes it perfect for brain breaks for students.
+Jumping on a trampoline is fantastic for the refinement of your kiddos’ senses, as well as body awareness.
+As you encourage them to jump to their hearts’ content, they’ll also burn off a whole lot of energy, which makes it the perfect brain break for your busy little bodies.

 43. Sing